Kim Hyon-hui

-Kim Hyon-hui (김현희, born 27 January 1962), also known as Okhwa, is a former North Korean agent and mass murderer, responsible for the Korean Air Flight 858 bombing in 1987, which killed 115 people.
-She was arrested in Bahrain following the bombing and extradited to South Korea.
-There she was sentenced to death but later pardoned shortly after being convicted and sentenced.
+Kim Hyon-hui (김현희, born 27 January 1962), also known as Okhwa, is a South Korean citizen, former North Korean agent and mass murderer, responsible for the Korean Air Flight 858 bombing in 1987, which killed 115 people.
+She was arrested in Bahrain following the bombing and extradited to South Korea, where she was sentenced to death but later pardoned shortly after being convicted and sentenced.

-After leaving North Korea, Kim has publicly expressed regret about the bombing and she has provided information about the state of affairs in North Korea as well as the possible state of abductees.
+After leaving North Korea, Kim has publicly expressed regret about the bombing and has since provided information about the state of affairs in North Korea, as well as the possible state of abductees.

 Early life

 Kim, the eldest child of two girls and two boys, was born in Kaesong on 27 January 1962, but her family later settled in the country's capital, Pyongyang.
 Her father was a career diplomat and, as a result, she and her family lived in Cuba for five years.
 Kim excelled as a student and in after-school activities.

 She was originally trained as an actress, starring in North Korea's first Technicolor film, though her father, disapproving of her being an actress, refused to let her act again after her appearing in two films.
 In 1972, Kim was selected to present flowers to the senior South Korean delegate at the north–south talks in Pyongyang.
 After graduating from high school, she initially enrolled at Kim Il Sung University to study biology, before transferring to the Pyongyang University of Foreign Studies, where she studied Japanese.
 However, she had barely begun her studies there when she was recruited for work.